DEFRA/defra-ai-sdlc/pages/generating-requirements/product-requirements.md

 - Error states and edge cases
 - Responsive behaviour for different screen sizes
 - Accessibility considerations

+You can use [prompt-user-interface-requirements](../appendix/prompt-library/product/prompt-user-interface-requirements.md) in an AI Assistant to create a text description of the interface that can then be used with the language model when you do code generation.

 ## Generate User Stories Using AI